melhemm/melhemm/README.md

 # 💫 About Me:
 I am a full-stack developer from Russia.
-I recently graduated from the Saint-Petersburg University of Management Technologies and Economics, where I studied Applied Informatics.
-My current tech stack includes Ruby on Rails, JavaScript, Node.js, MongoDB, MySQL, Vue, React, HTML, and CSS.
+I graduated from the Saint-Petersburg University of Management Technologies and Economics, where I studied Applied Informatics.
+My current tech stack includes Ruby on Rails, JavaScript, Node.js, MongoDB, MySQL, Vue, React.
 For testing, I am familiar with tools such as RSpec, Capybara, Jest, and Mocha.
 Additionally, I have a keen interest in web accessibility and UI/UX design in general.

 ## 🌐 Socials: